IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

    :start-after: START EscrowModel
    :end-before: END EscrowModel

-We need to tell the framework what the *effect* of each :hsobj:`Plutus.Contract.Test.ContractModel.Action` is expected to be, both on wallet contents, and in terms of the model state.
-We do this by defining the :hsobj:`Plutus.Contract.Test.ContractModel.nextState` method of the :hsobj:`Plutus.Contract.Test.ContractModel.ContractModel` class, which just takes an :hsobj:`Plutus.Contract.Test.ContractModel.Action` as a parameter, and interprets it in the :hsobj:`Plutus.Contract.Test.ContractModel.Spec` monad, provided by the :hsobj:`Plutus.Contract.Test.ContractModel.ContractModel` framework.
+We need to tell the framework what the *effect* of each :hsobj:`Plutus.Contract.Test.ContractModel.Interface.Action` is expected to be, both on wallet contents, and in terms of the model state.
+We do this by defining the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.nextState` method of the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.ContractModel` class, which just takes an :hsobj:`Plutus.Contract.Test.ContractModel.Interface.Action` as a parameter, and interprets it in the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.Spec` monad, provided by the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.ContractModel` framework.

 .. literalinclude:: Escrow.hs
    :start-after: START 0nextState
    :end-before: END 0nextState

-You can see that the :hsobj:`Plutus.Contract.Test.ContractModel.Spec` monad allows us to withdraw and deposit values in wallets, so that the framework can predict their expected contents, and also to read and update the model state using the lenses generated from its type definition.
+You can see that the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.Spec` monad allows us to withdraw and deposit values in wallets, so that the framework can predict their expected contents, and also to read and update the model state using the lenses generated from its type definition.
 For a ``Pay`` action, we withdraw the payment from the wallet, and record the contribution in the model state, using |%=|_ to update the ``contributions`` field.
-For a ``Redeem`` action, we read the targets from the model state (using :hsobj:`Plutus.Contract.Test.ContractModel.viewContractState` and the lens generated from the type definition), and then make the corresponding payments to the wallets concerned.
-In both cases we tell the model to :hsobj:`Plutus.Contract.Test.ContractModel.wait` one slot, corresponding to the :hsobj:`Plutus.Contract.Test.ContractModel.delay` call in :hsobj:`Plutus.Contract.Test.ContractModel.perform`; this is necessary to avoid the model and the emulator getting out of sync.
+For a ``Redeem`` action, we read the targets from the model state (using :hsobj:`Plutus.Contract.Test.ContractModel.Interface.viewContractState` and the lens generated from the type definition), and then make the corresponding payments to the wallets concerned.
+In both cases we tell the model to :hsobj:`Plutus.Contract.Test.ContractModel.Interface.wait` one slot, corresponding to the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.delay` call in :hsobj:`Plutus.Contract.Test.ContractModel.Interface.perform`; this is necessary to avoid the model and the emulator getting out of sync.

 .. |%=| replace:: ``(%=)``